• Skip to primary navigation

 That’s why I was delighted to discover Wellness Meats.
 Recognized for its exceptional taste, quality and health benefits, their grass-fed beef can be ordered directly online from their website to have it delivered to your door.
 How easy is that?

-And the remaining ingredients are: zucchinis, ground sausage, mozzarella cheese, ricotta cheese, an egg, parsley, your marinara sauce, salt, pepper and parmesan cheese.
+And the remaining ingredients are: zucchinis, ground sausage, mozzarella cheese, ricotta cheese, an egg, parsley, salt, pepper, parmesan cheese, and your homemade Italian Red Sauce or you can use your favorite store bought gluten free sauce.

 Instructions and step by step images